 - Himalayan pink salt: For taste!!

-- Bring the water to the boil with the star anise and cinnamon sticks
+- Bring the 4 cups of water to the boil in a medium sized, non stick saucepan along with the star anise and cinnamon sticks for 10 minutes until the water is slightly red-brown colour.

-- Slowly pour the cornflour paste into the saucepan with the boiling water, whisking to avoid any lumps.
+- Reduce the heat to medium-low, add the cornflour paste to the saucepan while whisking to avoid any lumps.

 What do you do with any leftovers?